hirengondhiya/HirenGondhiya_T1A1/README.md

 # Q6
 **Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.
 200 - 400 words on each language**
 ---
-1. C#
-C# is one of the languages supported by Microsoft .NET framework.
+1. C# is one of the languages supported by Microsoft .NET framework.
 The C# language is the preferred architecture for backend programming and automation in Windows environments.
 - Benefits:
   - Its C-style syntax is much more popular with programmers who are used to languages such as Java or C++.
 Due to this it is very easy to adopt programmers who have experience with other programming languages.
   - It integrates well with Windows.
 You don't need any special configurations to get a C# program to run in your Windows environment.
 Whether it's a web application, a Windows service, or a desktop app, C# programs are easily deployed on the network.
 As long as the target server or workstation supports .NET, your C# program deployment should be a smooth transition from development to production.